dotvezz/go-chat/README.md

 - Connection-related Issues
   - As it stands, every user joins with an empty username.
 A handshake process when initializing a connection, which includes identification, would be good to implement.
+- Design Issues
+  - Messages are serialized to json for transmission, and deserialized on the receiving end.
+  This makes it hard to send messages using a simple telnet client. json can be manually written and sent, but it's unintuitive.
 - API-Related Issues
   - The API uses pseudo-identifiers for `User` and `Message` resources.
 For users, it's the string username.
 For messages, it's the line which the message is on in the log file.